 Reprogram Your Mindset

-Overwhelming your excuses is much easier said than done, it goes back to the picture at the top about talking versus actually doing.
+Overpowering your excuses is much easier said than done, it goes back to the picture at the top about taking action instead of simply talking about it.
 What are your excuses?
-How do you reprogram your mindset to silence them and instead take action?
+When does the voice that tells you "you can't" pop up?
+How can you reprogram your mindset to silence that voice and instead take action?

 Convey Confidence to Build Confidence